Deepparmar07/app2/PROJECT_GUIDE.md

-# SecureBox File Storage System
+# EpicBox File Storage System

 ## Overview
-SecureBox is a secure cloud-based file storage platform that provides users with safe and reliable file storage, management, and sharing capabilities.
+EpicBox is a secure cloud-based file storage platform that provides users with safe and reliable file storage, management, and sharing capabilities.
 Built with modern web technologies and featuring a beautiful deep blue design theme.

 ## Features